|Drying||The Rice is Dried for Subsequent Stripping, Polishing and Selection.|

 Red kernels and or under-milled kernels not exceeding 0.5% Partly black kernels and Peck kernels combined not exceeding 1.5%, of which partly black kernels shall not exceed 0.5% Paddy not exceeding 3 grains per 1 kg of rice Undeveloped kernels, immature kernels, other seeds and Foreign matter either singly or combined not exceeding 0.2%

 Origin & Pricing

 Rice prices change on a weekly basis.
-We source our rice from the United States, Portugal, Thailand and Vietnam.
+As a leading American Parboiled Rice Supplier, we source our rice from the United States, Portugal, Thailand and Vietnam.
 The prices below are guideline prices.
 Definitive pricing will be provided at the time of order.